RRB Gorakhpur Group D Result 2022: Release Date, Cut Off & Merit List

-RRB Gorakhpur Group D Result 2022 will be declared shortly by the Railway Recruitment Board Gorakhpur on its official website.
-As per the latest updates, RRB Gorakhpur Group D Result will be declared before December 24 2022.
-The result will be declared in PDF format in online mode only on the official website-rrbgkp.gov.in

-RRB Gorakhpur Group D Result 2022 will contain the roll number of candidates who have qualified in the examination from RRB Gorakhpur zone.
-Each of the Railway Recruitment Board will declare the RRB Group D Result of their zone.
-And the result of each RRB zone will have the roll number of candidates who have qualified the examination from that particular railway zone only.

-RRB Gorakhpur Group D Result 2022: Check RRB Group D Gorakhpur Result Date
+RRB Gorakhpur Group D Result 2022: Check RRB Group D Ajmer Result Date

-The RRB Gorakhpur Group D Result 2022 is likely to announced before 24 December 2022 on its official website.
-Candidates appeared in the Group D Exam can check the table below to know the RRB Gorakhpur Group D Result 2022 dates.
+Candidates can see the table below to know the RRB Gorakhpur Group D Result dates.

 |